Dale Hansen: Radio career

 Hansen started in sports radio at KRLD 1080 AM in 1985 as the Dallas Cowboys color analyst, with Brad Sham as the play-by-play announcer.
 He served in this role until two games remained in the 1996 NFL season.
 A heated on-camera argument with coach Barry Switzer during 1994 training camp and subsequent friction between Hansen, Switzer and Dallas Cowboys owner Jerry Jones contributed to the split.
 Babe Laufenberg took over his spot.

 Hansen joined KTCK 1310 AM ("The Ticket") in 1999 as a regular on its Dallas Cowboys post-game report after the games were broadcast on KLUV 98.7 FM.
 He also hosted a show from noon to 1 pm year-round, every Monday and another one-hour show on Fridays during the NFL season.

 In May 2006, Hansen moved to KESN 103.3 FM (ESPN Radio's Dallas affiliate) from The Ticket, just as KTCK was named the new Dallas Cowboys flagship radio station.
 At KESN, he hosted "The Hour of Hansen" weeknights from 6–7 pm and also contributed to other programming, including the station's Cowboys pre and post-game shows.

 Social media career

 Hansen has made a number of commentaries on social media.
 In 2014 he defended Michael Sam in a video.
 Courtney Collins and Rick Holter of KERA wrote that it "was seen by millions on YouTube".

+Since 2025, Hansen has hosted a podcast called Dallas Dialogue with Dale Hansen.
+It is streamed on all podcast platforms.